 While Hagler would reign supreme as middleweight champion for over six years, his route to the title was hard-fought, with the New Jersey-based fighter taking part in over 50 contests before he would finally win his first world title by defeating British fighter Alan Minter in 1980.

-Prior to winning the title, Hagler had claimed the impressive first-round knockout of 1976 Olympics Gold medalist Sugar Seales as he established himself as a major force to be reckoned with in the middleweight ranks.
+Prior to winning the title, Hagler had claimed the impressive first-round knockout of 1976 Olympic gold-medallist Sugar Seales as he established himself as a major force to be reckoned within the middleweight ranks.